 Rick Gates charged in Mueller's Russia probe: Who is he?

-Richard Gates, a business associate of President Trump's former campaign chairman Paul Manafort, is facing additional charges of tax evasion and bank fraud.
+Richard Gates, a business associate of President Trump's former campaign chairman Paul Manafort, is facing fresh charges of tax evasion and bank fraud.

 Special Counsel Robert Mueller, who is investigating Russian meddling into the 2016 presidential election, filed a 32-count indictment on Feb.
 22 against Gates and Manafort.